Is there an easy way to capture the current state of a DataSet and copy it into a new, independent DataSet?

 I am not seeing a particular field (column) in a report when I import data using a certain connector.
 Can Domo add this field for me?

-If you would like to have a certain field, value, etc. added to a connector, you can submit an enhancement request to our Product team using the Feedback button in the menu in your Domo instance and let them know which field you would like added to the connector.
+If you would like to have a certain field, value, etc. added to a connector, you can submit an enhancement request to our Product team using the Feedback option in the More menu in your Domo instance and let them know which field you would like added to the connector.
 Our Product team reviews every enhancement request submitted this way and will contact you if the field can indeed be added.

 I can't find a connector I need in the Domo Appstore.
 Can I build a custom connector?